pritom169/KTR-UniBam/Chapter-3/README.md

 - **IPSec 500:** Port 500 is used by Internet Protocol Security (IPSec).
 It's primarily used for establishing mutual authentication and negotiating cryptographic keys for VPN connections.

+# Miscellaneous exam questions
+### Flow Control
+Flow control is a technique used to ensure that a sender does not overwhelm a receiver with too much data too quickly.
+It regulates the rate of data transmission between two nodes to prevent buffer overflow at the receiver's end.
+Here are some key points:

+- **Purpose**: To match the sender's data rate with the receiver's processing capability.
+- **Mechanism**: Uses the **sliding window protocol**, where the receiver advertises a window size indicating how much data it can handle.
+The sender can only send data within this window size.

+### Congestion Control
+Congestion control, on the other hand, deals with preventing congestion in the network itself.
+It ensures that the network does not get overloaded with too much data, which can lead to packet loss and delays.
+Key points include:

+- **Purpose**: To prevent network congestion and ensure efficient use of network resources.
+- **Mechanism**: Uses algorithms like **TCP Tahoe, Reno, and NewReno** to adjust the rate of data transmission based on network conditions.
+It involves strategies like slow start, congestion avoidance, fast retransmit, and fast recovery.